-The Wilsons have donated more than $250,000 for scholarships for Roane State students.
+The Wilsons have donated more than $250,000 for scholarships for Roane State students through the Roane State Foundation.
 After a lifetime of making a living, Wilson said he and his wife are now making a difference through their giving to Roane State students.

 “We believe our contributions to Roane State students give us the greatest return from our giving and create the greatest benefit to others.
 We’ve done this without any hesitation and without being asked,” said James Frank Wilson.
 “The students here are wonderful.
 They just need some help.”
 In 2017, he helped spearhead the successful launch of a fundraising drive for scholarships for Roane State students attending the Morgan County campus.

 “You’re laying a great foundation for young people,” Matt Hudson, chief ranger of the Obed National Wild and Scenic River National Park, headquartered in Wartburg, told the Wilsons.

 Hudson and Morgan County Executive Brian Langley were among several local dignitaries attending the Nov.
 19 ceremony.